ang-zeyu/infisearch/docs/src/how_it_works.md

 ### WebWorker built in

-Most of the search library operates on a WebWorker, so you don't have to worry about blocking the UI thread.
+Most of the search library operates on a WebWorker where it matters (e.g. setup), so you don't have to worry about blocking the UI thread.

-Document field store population is however, done on the main thread, as copying large documents to-and-fro WebWorker interfaces incurs substantial overhead.
+Document field store population is however done on the main thread, as copying large documents to-and-fro WebWorker interfaces incurs substantial overhead.

+Search UI (@morsels/search-ui) related functionalities, for example SERP generation, is also done on the main thread.
+One of the main reasons is that there is simply no way of parsing html (the original html document can be used as a field store) faster than the implementations provided by the browser.

 ### Wasm / Rust for the searcher